 I have previously worked on designing and implementing online courses on the EdX platform for the Educational Staff Development department in WUR, and as a Data Scientist in the R&D department of Dupont Nutrition & Biosciences, where we applied novel machine learning techniques to optimize the protein engineering process.

-I took it as a chance to improve my web development skills and tinker around with HTML/CSS and a tiny bit of JavaScript.
+I treated it as an opportunity to practice modern web development and experiment with HTML/CSS and a bit of JavaScript.
+A lot of inspiration came from other Quarto websites:

 Education

-My thesis was titled “Atmospheric characterization and time-series analysis of the impact of environmental factors on disease onset” and can be found here.
+Thesis: Atmospheric characterization and time-series analysis of the impact of environmental factors on disease onset.
+Read the dissertation.

 During my MSc in Bioinformatics at Wageningen University & Research, I explored a wide range of computational biology topics: from R and (especially) Python programming, to systems biology, multiple omics fields, and data science subjects like machine learning, algorithmic development, and the usage of High Performance Computing (HPC).